fortiql/data-forge/docs/articles/bronze-is-the-battlefield.md

 ---

-## Bounded Streaming Orchestration (Airflow + AvailableNow by Spark Streaming)
+## Bounded Streaming Orchestration (Airflow + Spark Structured Streaming, availableNow trigger)

-Some engineers ask: is Airflow for batch and Spark Streaming for streams, so why cross them.
-The answer is that AvailableNow turns an infinite stream into a finite, catch up run.
-Airflow handles run level lifecycle, scheduling, retries, and observability.
-Spark provides record level streaming semantics, offsets, watermarks, and exactly once writes.
-Crossing the streams is deliberate: orchestration belongs to Airflow, streaming correctness belongs to Spark.
+Engineers often ask: is Airflow for batch and Spark Streaming for streams, why combine them. availableNow is not a new technology.
+It is a trigger setting in Spark Structured Streaming that tells a streaming query to process all currently available data, advance state and watermarks as needed, commit, and then stop.
+It turns an infinite stream into a bounded catch up run.

-AvailableNow is a hybrid between batch and always on streaming.
+In this pattern, Airflow owns the run lifecycle: scheduling, retries, observability.
+Spark owns streaming correctness: offsets, watermarks, exactly once writes.
+Combining them gives bounded streaming.
+Each run catches up and stops.
+The checkpoint carries continuity into the next run.

+Note: availableNow is different from a plain batch job.
+The job is a streaming query with checkpoints and streaming semantics, but it terminates when caught up.

 ### How it works in this repo